CandlePlatforms/devdocs/docs/validate/validate/validator-responsibilities.md

 ## Responsibilities

-Any [validator](/docs/validate/glossary#validator) on the Polygon Network has the following responsibilities:
+Any [validator](/docs/validate/glossary#validator) on the Candle Network has the following responsibilities:

 * Technical node operations done by the nodes.
 * Operations: